 Another thing you can try if the sound issue persists is to reload ALSA.
 To do that, use the following command in the terminal:

 Once it’s done, reboot your computer, and test your sound again to see if it is working.

 If the above methods did not fix your issue, try reinstalling ALSA and PulseAudio in the following manner.
 Open your terminal, and enter the following commands:

 Reload ALSA again and reboot your computer.

 Now that you’ve got the sound running on Ubuntu again, it’s time to start enjoying your operating system again.
-Have you set up Linux to run Bluetooth devices yet?
+Have you tried turning a website into an app in Linux?
 Or you can try casting the screen of your Android phone to Linux.